 Vicarious Liability and Employer Responsibility

-Joint and Several Liability Versus Comparative Negligence
+Joint and Several Liability vs. Comparative Fault

 Real‑World Overlap: Driver Fatigue, Loading Errors, and Defective Parts